jacques/docs.npmjs.com/content/getting-started/what-is-npm.md

 *  the registry
 *  the Command Line Interface (CLI)

-The [*website*](https://npmjs.com) is the primary way developers discover packages, set up profiles, and manage other aspects of their npm experience.
+The [*website*](https://npmjs.com) is the primary way to discover packages, set up profiles, and manage other aspects of your npm experience.
+For example, you can set up npm Orgs (organizations) to share access to packages.

 The *registry* is a large database of information about packages.
+If your company has npmE (npm Enterprise), it might have a custom registry.

 The [*CLI*](https://docs.npmjs.com/cli/npm) runs from a terminal.
 This is how most developers interact with npm.

+Basic npm accounts are free; you can upgrade to a paid account to get more features.

 ## Use npm to . . .